gluon-framework/site/content/en/docs/window-api/idle.md

 {{< alert icon="⚠" text="This API is currently Chromium only." />}}

 ## `hibernate()`
 Put the window into hibernation.
-Only supported on Windows, will automatically use `sleep()` as a fallback instead on other platforms.
+This kills the internal browser processes to save the most resources.
+The page state is lost (as if refreshed).

 ### Examples